fuadsaud/fuadsaud.github.io/resume.md

 This was my first formal employment.
-I worked mainly finding and correcting bugs on company's softwares and extending it's functionalities, remote deployment, etc. I played a little with SQL Server, PHP and <del>unfortunately</del> Delphi
+I worked mainly finding and correcting bugs on company's softwares and extending it's functionalities, remote deployment, etc. I played a little with MySQL, SQL Server, PHP and <del>unfortunately</del> Delphi